tkc49/kintone-form/readme.txt

 1. screenshot-1.png

 == Changelog ==

+2.27.6 (2024-10-29)
+* Fixed an issue where radio buttons could be empty when using Conditional Fields for Contact Form 7

 2.27.5 (2024-08-19)
 * Fixed an issue when using the Conditional Fields for Contact Form 7 plugin to set form radio buttons to kintone dropdown fields.
 Under specific conditions, the required check for radio buttons was not functioning correctly, resulting in empty array data being sent to kintone.
 This problem has been resolved.